hieuvp/learning-monitoring/prometheus-introduction/README.md

 </div>
 <br />

-- This is fundamentally different from other monitoring and alerting systems, (except this is also how Google's Borgmon works).
-- Rather than using custom scripts that check on particular services and systems, the monitoring data itself is used.
+- **Rather than using custom scripts** that check on particular services and systems, the **monitoring data itself is used**.
-- Scraping endpoints is much more efficient than other mechanisms, like 3rd party agents.
+- Scraping endpoints is much more efficient than other mechanisms (e.g. 3rd party agents).
 - A single prometheus server is able to ingest up to one million samples per second as several million time series.

 ## Architecture